 Buckeye Myrmecology has been granted permits by the USDA which allow us to ship these ants to many states in the Continental US.
 All shipments of Formica subsericea will include the relevant permit for your state and information on safe handling and disposal of these ants.
 States that we are allowed to ship Formica subsericea to are listed below.

-STATES AVAILABLE FOR SALE: Every state in the Continental US, except Arizona, California, Delaware, Idaho, Kansas, Louisiana, Maryland, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Texas, Utah, Washington, and Wyoming.
+STATES AVAILABLE FOR SALE: Every state in the Continental US, except Arizona, California, Idaho, Louisiana, Maryland, Nevada, New Mexico, Oregon, Texas, Utah, and Washington.

 Formica subsericea colonies for sale, Formica subsericea colonies for sale

-Species Difficulty: Beginner-intermediate, Formica can be sensitive to vibrations and will occasionally eat brood if disturbed too much.
+Species Difficulty: Beginner, but Formica can be sensitive to vibrations and will occasionally eat brood if disturbed too much.

 Max Colony Size, Growth Speed, and Structure: Formica subsericea grows large colonies, reaching well over 10,000 workers at their maximum size.
 Colonies grow quickly for such a large species, often reaching 200+ workers by the end of their 2nd year with proper feeding and heat.
 Some populations of subsericea can be oligynous or even polygynous, but most are not.